axeluhl/sailing-analytics/README.md

 # SAP Sailing Analytics

+## About this project

+The Sailing Analytics, formerly known as the "SAP Sailing Analytics," are a solution for portraying and analyzing sailing regattas, support training scenarios, and power the vast archive at https://sapsailing.com.

 ## Description

 This is the software running the SAP Sailing Analytics platform as seen on [sapsailing.com](https://sapsailing.com)